spacetelescope/jwql/README.md

 ### Package Installation

 Next, you need to install the `jwql` package.
-While still in the directory with the `jwql` clone, you can do the following:
+While still in the `jwql/` directory, run the following command to set up the package:

 ```
 python setup.py develop